travis-ci/docs-travis-ci-com/user/deployment/bitballoon.md

 ---

+[//]: # someone needs to check all 'bitballon' entries, if they still work or have to be replaced by netlify drop

-Travis CI can automatically deploy files to [BitBalloon](https://www.bitballoon.com/) after a successful build.
+Travis CI can automatically deploy files to
+[Netlify Drop](https://app.netlify.com/drop) after a successful build.

-To deploy the current directory to BitBalloon, add your encrypted BitBalloon `site-id` and `access-token` to your `.travis.yml`:
+To deploy the current directory to Netlify Drop, add your encrypted Netlify Drop `site-id` and `access-token` to your `.travis.yml`:

 ```yaml
 deploy: